HunterMeyer/Elixir-Identicon/README.md

 ## How To

-Make sure you have <a href='http://elixir-lang.org/getting-started/introduction.html#installation' target='_blank'>Elixir installed</a> on your computer.
+Make sure you have [Elixir installed](http://elixir-lang.org/getting-started/introduction.html#installation) on your computer.
 Download the codebase and from the project directory...

 **1. Fire up the Elixir console**: